kcp-dev/kcp/docs/content/concepts/braindump.md

 logical cluster ID.
 But if there is a parent, the parent longest and unique path plus colon plus the workspace name of the child is the longest path for that child.
 Some controllers need that information.
-To make that available, there is a kcpio path annotation on the logical cluster object.
+To make that available, there is a kcp.io path annotation on the logical cluster object.
 If you have that object, you can know the path as well, not only the logical cluster itself, the logical cluster UID.
 There are APIs which allow bypass references, like API binding, for example.
 To make that possible, the API export, which is cached in the cache